If you’ve been reading my blog for a while you know how I feel about my cordless drill. Yes, I really do love it.

 Cordless drills can range in price from $30 – $200.
-The Ryobi 12 volt Lithium Ion cordless drill I use costs $79.
+I used to use a Ryobi 12 volt Lithium Ion cordless drill but have since upgraded to a more powerful Milwaukee Drill/Driver.
 The drill came with two batteries, a charger, a fabric case, the drill and a screwdriver bit.
 That should be the bare minimum that any cordless drill kit includes.

 You may be curious what the volts mean.
 In short, the volts equals the power of the drill.
 The higher the voltage the stronger the drill.
-In all honesty, I think I need to upgrade to an 18 volt drill this year.
+In all honesty, I recommend upgrade to an 18 volt drill if you plan to do a lot of DIY projects.
 The 12 volt has been good for 90% of the projects I complete.
-But, I want the 18 volt to help me drill and drive screws through harder wood.
+But, I needed the 18 volt to help me drill and drive screws through harder wood.

 If you are in the market for a new drill, I highly recommend a lithium-ion drill.
 Lithium-ion is the newest in battery technology.
 It lasts much longer than a traditional battery.
 And, they don’t lose power as the battery runs low.
 It will just stop when the battery runs out.

 Most drills have a torque adjustment.
 I rarely take mine off the high setting (because my drill isn’t super strong to begin with.)
 But, basically the torque is the setting where the drill disengages so that it won’t burn out the motor.
 If you need more torque, use a higher number.
 But, if you are just starting out, try it on a lower setting.
 Some drills have an adjustable speed setting.
 This is a nice feature and really helps when you need to switch from drilling through soft wood to a harder surface.